syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Axis.md

 **AppendInterval**

-When the value of [`RangePadding`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfChart.iOS.SFNumericalAxis.html#Syncfusion_SfChart_iOS_SFNumericalAxis_RangePadding) property is [`SFChartNumericalPadding.AppendInterval`], axis range will be rounded and an interval of the axis will be added in the end as padding to the minimum and maximum values of the range.
+When the value of [`RangePadding`](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfChart.iOS.SFNumericalAxis.html#Syncfusion_SfChart_iOS_SFNumericalAxis_RangePadding) property is [`SFChartNumericalPadding.AppendInterval`], axis range will be rounded and an interval of the axis will be added in the end as padding to the maximum values of the range.

 {% highlight c# %}